adminph-de/ps-azure-bginfo/index.md

 ## About The Project

-BGinfo is a tool to show various information on your desktop wallpaper.
-The Screenshot above you shows the output of the included config.bgi.
-We deploy this configuration file to all our virtual machines in Azure to set a company standard.
+[https://docs.microsoft.com/en-us/sysinternals/downloads/bginfo](BGinfo) is a tool to show various information on your desktop wallpaper.
+My screenshot above shows the output of our default config file(included in my git repository).
+We deploy this configuration file to all our virtual machines in Azure and setting a company standard.
 The information helps us to be always aware of which server you are currently interacting.
 Especially during troubleshooting sessions, the information on the desktop helps us double-check our work by managing various tasks between open RDP sessions.

 Feel free to modify the ```config.bgi``` with your settings and information and maybe share a desktop screenshot.
 There are so many different demands and requirements to put information on a desktop that I am curious to see what kind of different layouts and information people put into the ```config.bgi``` configuration.